santwer/Exporter/README.md

 // Store the exported file with an certain filename WordExporter::storeAs(new MyExportClass(), 'path/to/save/', 'export.docx');

+// Store the exported file with an certain filename as a batch WordExporter::batchStore(
+    new Exportable(new MyExportClass(), 'path/to/save/', 'export.docx'),
+    new Exportable(new MyExportClass1(), 'path/to/save/', 'export1.docx'),
+    new Exportable(new MyExportClass2(), 'path/to/save/', 'export2.pdf'),
+    );

 // Queue it for later processing WordExporter::queue(new MyExportClass(), 'path/to/save/export.docx');